sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-1.md

 The new model will be sold for under \$ 50.
 ```

+## Templates and styles
-## I want to create documents in a standard format
+> *"All I want to do is create documents in a standard format"*

 Approximate equivalent in Word: templates and styles.

 ### `documentclass`